Developing, designing and delivering ‘The BJ Way’

 “There were valuable lessons taught, which can be utilised in our daily working life.”

-“It was great the way the brand values were included and how we were given time for us to reflect on our own writing.”
+“It was great the way the brand values were included and how we were given time to reflect on our own writing.”

 “I found the workshop very engaging and interactive; everyone got involved.”

-If you’re interested in finding out more about how Lucy helped to transform and embed learning and development at Browne Jacobson, give her a call on +44 (0) 1858 461071.
-She’d love to chat to you about it over a cuppa.
+If you’re interested in finding out more about how David helped to transform and embed learning and development at Browne Jacobson, give him a call on +44 (0) 1858 461071.
+He’d love to chat to you about it over a cuppa.